 Most, if not all, professional actors, actresses, and television personalities incur certain expenses to maintain their appearances.
-These expenses may include, but are not limited to, the cost of make-up, hair styling, and certain clothing purchases.
+These expenses may include but are not limited to, the cost of make-up, hair styling, and certain clothing purchases.
 Entertainment industry tax deductions are therefore important to understand because they can overlap with personal expenses.

-Since this maintenance is often required due to the nature of these entertainers’ careers, many believe that expenses of this nature are fully or partially tax-deductible.
+Since this maintenance is often required due to the nature of an entertainer’s career, many believe that expenses of this nature are fully or partially tax-deductible.
 However, others believe that such expenses are inherently personal, not business-related, and thus not deductible.
 The following article will explore which of these expenses are tax deductible and which fall under personal expenses.

 The IRS states that: